jtbaird/prism-pull/README.md

     - get_monthly_values
     - get_daily_values

-Each getter method has two to three required arguments which are common to all of them.
+Each weather getter method has two to three required arguments which are common to all of them.
 They are:
 - **is_bulk_request**:
     - Set to True if you are providing a .csv for bulk location request.
 False otherise.
         - If set to True, you must provide a string csv_path.